haddonm/biology/README.md

     The first was constant and the second was an inverse relationship with initial length.

+  - 09/08/2020 0.0.0.800 Implemented a general funciton for fitting
+    growth curves to taggign growth data.
+It needs a function to define which growth fucntion should be fitted, and a function to describe how the variance around the predicted growth increments should change as the predicted growth increments change.

 Malcolm Haddon

 Hobart, June 28, 2020